image

 Almost 90% of asthmatics and 10% of non-asthmatics suffer from exercise induced asthma (EIA).
 Taking beta-carotene rich foods reduces EIA.
 It is a fat soluble anti-oxidant that fights free radicals which cause constriction of the airways and hence prevents inflammation.
 Beta-carotene rich foods include spinach, carrots, mango, apricots, sweet potato, apples.

-Lycopene has high anti-oxidative activity.
+LYCOPENE has high anti-oxidative activity.
 Studies have shown reduction in severity of asthma attacks after taking lycopene supplementation in food.
 It is a deep yellow pigment found in fruits and vegetables like tomato, watermelon.

 Vitamin C